-Formatted: Indent: Left: 0.63", Right: 0.25", Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" c.
+c.
 The Board, IC, CIO and investment consultant are expected to reach a consensus regarding the above inputs and the Board shall formally approve them.
 Staff shall document the process by which it arrives at its recommended inputs.

-2. Step 2: Modeling and Analysis
+Step 2: Modeling and Analysis

-- a.
-The investment consultant will incorporate the approved inputs into the Engine to be used to identify and analyze potential asset allocation choices for each study and present the results to the CIO. - The Board expects that the Engine will rely on mean variance optimization ("MVO"). - 2.
-The Board shall also consider the results of the MVO analysis under additional constraints to ensure adherence with approved risk limits including: - Stress testing, including historical scenario analysis and factor specific testing; - Liquidity analysis under normal and stressed conditions; and - Cash flow-management requirements for the immunization of certain projected benefits and expenses.
+a.
+The investment consultant will incorporate the approved inputs into the Engines to be used to identify and analyze potential asset allocation choices for each study and present the results to the CIO.

+b.
+The Board expects that the Engine will rely on mean variance optimization ("MVO"):

+c.
+The Board shall also consider the results of the MVO analysis under additional constraints to ensure adherence with approved risk limits including:

+Stress testing, including historical scenario analysis and factor-specific testing;

+Liquidity analysis under normal and stressed conditions; and

+Cash flow management requirements for the immunization of certain projected benefits and expenses.